-JISD Food Services Department offers a wide variety of nutritious breakfast and lunch choices to each student every school day on all campuses.
+JISD School Nutrition Department offers a wide variety of nutritious breakfast and lunch choices to each student every school day on all campuses.
 The district participates in the School Breakfast Program and the National School Lunch Program through the US/ Department of agriculture.
 Each campus has a full service kitchen and serving area, where working together in excellence is key to success for our students, staff, and families.

-It is the goal of the Food Services Department to provide healthy and nutritious food while allowing students to choose from foods they enjoy eating.
+It is the goal of the School Nutrition Department to provide healthy and nutritious food while allowing students to choose from foods they enjoy eating.

 To comply with USDA Dietary Guidelines and the Texas Public School Nutrition Policy, meals are required to be reduced in salt, sugar, and fat and be high in dietary fiber.
 Food Services prepares high-quality meals with plenty of fresh fruits and vegetables, whole grain products, and dairy products that include both fat-free and 1% variety.

-Other programs Food Services participates in include the Backpack Program, the Fresh Fruit & Veggie Grant Program, and the Meal Alternative Program.
+Other programs School Nutrition participates in include the Backpack Program, the Fresh Fruit & Veggie Grant Program, and the Meal Alternative Program.
 The backpack program provides meals to students in need over weekends and holidays.
 Please visit the Community Page for more information.
 The Fresh Fruit & Veggie Grant Program at the Primary Campus allows students to have a fresh fruit and/or vegetable three times per week even if they bring their own lunch.
 The Meal Alternative Program at the other 3 campuses allows students to have more choices of meal options for both breakfast and lunch.